The mechanism of electrical conduction in glassy semiconductors: The topological midgap state and polaron solution of the Su-Schrieffer-Heeger Hamiltonian

 An alternative set of intrinsically gapped excitations for a vibrationally equilibrated chain come about when an electron/hole is added to the conduction/valence band.
 This type of excited state represents a polaron.
-It is common for electronically excited states to interact with the lattice and, in particular, with optical phonons~\cite{LKgap-Supple}.
+It is common for electronically excited states to interact with the lattice and, in particular, with optical phonons~\cite{LKgap-sup}.
 Such interactions serve to stabilize charge-separated states, resulting in a Stokes shift in photoemission, among other things.
-Similarly, the total energy of a polaron in a Peierls-distorted chain will be lowered somewhat relative to the width of the insulating gap, following vibrational relaxation of the chain~\cite{Su5626-Supple, ISI:A1981MD41000002-Supple, RevModPhys.60.781-Supple}.
+Similarly, the total energy of a polaron in a Peierls-distorted chain will be lowered somewhat relative to the appropriate edge of the insulating gap, following vibrational relaxation of the chain~\cite{Su5626-sup, ISI:A1981MD41000002-sup, RevModPhys.60.781-sub}.
 In fact, the corresponding vibration should be classified largely as an optical vibrational mode: In the presence of a polaron, the stronger bond housing the polaron will elongate, as mentioned in the main text.
 This is an optical mode because it involves displacement within a unit cell of the dimerized chain.
 Alternatively, this displacement can be thought of an intimate soliton---anti-soliton pair because it attempts to create, next to each other, two nearest-neighbor short bonds, on the one hand, and two nearest-neighbor long bonds, on the other hand.
 This suggests that one may fit the resulting spatial profile of the staggered displacement using the spatial derivative of the solitonic profile from \cref{Eq:Soliton}, viz.:

-We note that at the SSH level, the energy of the polaron level, relative to the middle of the gap, depends on the parameters through the gap width $E_g$ alone, at $\epsilon=0$~\cite{Emin1980, ISI:A1981MD41000002-Supple, CAMPBELL1982297}:
+We note that at the SSH level, the energy of the polaron level, relative to the middle of the gap, depends on the parameters through the gap width $E_g$ alone, at $\epsilon=0$~\cite{Emin1980-sup, ISI:A1981MD41000002-sup, CAMPBELL1982297-sup}:

+where $\Delta E_{p}$ is the splitting of polaron levels off the edges of the electronic bands.
 Here we illustrate the polaron solution, at $\epsilon=0$.
-We have optimized a chain of length $N = 100$ filled with $51$ electrons.
+We have optimized a chain of length $N = 100$ filled with $101$ electrons.
 The result is shown in \cref{Fig:Pol}.
-The splitting of polaron levels off the edges of the electronic bands is $\Delta E_{p}\approx 0.3$~eV for the gap $E_{g}\approx 2.0$~eV, in agreement with \cref{Eq:PolaronLevel}.
+We find that $\Delta E_{p}\approx 0.3$~$\mathrm{eV}$ for the gap $E_{g}\approx 2.0$~$\mathrm{eV}$, in agreement with \cref{Eq:PolaronLevel}.
 We have observed that the polaron width is independent of the spring constant as long as the electron-phonon coupling $\alpha$ is adjusted so as to maintain the gap fixed.